M0n4GPT/MLops-Overview/cloud-computing.md

 - View already provisioned resources.

 ### Authentication
 To use the CLI, authentication with the OpenStack Keystone service is required.
-The Chameleon JupyterHub instance is already configured to authenticate the OpenStack client.
-Set the required environment variables by replacing `CHI-XXXXXX` with your Chameleon project name:
+Chameleon JupyterHub instance is already configured to authenticate the OpenStack client.
+Set the required environment variables by replacing `CHI-XXXXXX` with Chameleon project name:

 ```sh
 export OS_AUTH_URL=https://kvm.tacc.chameleoncloud.org:5000/v3